Watkins Glen International: United States Grand Prix

 One fixture of the USGP at Watkins Glen was the starter for the races, Richard Norman "Tex" Hopkins.
 Hopkins was the most recognizable starter in Grand Prix racing, wearing a lavender suit, clenching a big cigar in his mouth, and giving the job everything he had.
 Once the cars had taken their places, Hopkins strode across the front of the grid with his back to the field, turned, and jumped into the air while waving the national flag to start the race.
 He would similarly meet the winner at the finish, this time waving the checkered flag as the car crossed the line.

-Before the 1971 race, the course underwent its most significant changes of the Grand Prix era, as it was extended from 2.35 mi to 3.377 mi by the addition of four corners in a new section called the 'Boot' or 'Anvil'.
+Before the 1971 race, the course underwent its most significant changes of the Grand Prix era, as it was extended from 2.350 to 3.377 mi by the addition of four corners in a new section called the 'Boot' or 'Anvil'.
 The new layout departed from the old course near the south end into a curling downhill left-hand turn through the woods.
 The track followed the edge of the hillside to two consecutive right-hand turns, over an exciting blind crest to a left-hand turn, and back onto the old track.
 In addition, the circuit was widened and resurfaced.
 The pits and start-finish line were moved back before the northwest right-angle corner known as "The 90".
 In 1975, a fast right-left chicane was added to slow speeds through the series of corners in the Esses section.

 Despite the improvements, the circuit was unsafe for the increasingly faster and stiffer ground effect cars of the late 1970s.
 A few horrendous, sometimes fatal accidents occurred (such as those that claimed the lives of Helmut Koinigg and François Cevert).
 Increasingly rowdy segments of the crowd began to tarnish its image as well.
 Finally, in May 1981, several months after Alan Jones had won the 1980 race for Williams, the International Auto Sports Federation removed the race from its schedule because the track had failed to pay its $800,000 debt to the teams.